apache/dubbo-website/blog/en-us/how-to-implement-full-asynchronous-call-chain-based-on-dubbo.md

 ```
 // this call will return null immediately
 fooService.findFoo(fooId);
-// get Dubbo's built-in ResponseFuture, and set the callback
+// Obtain the Future instance.
+When the result is returned, Future instance will be notified and the result will be set to Future instance.
 Future<Foo> fooFuture = RpcContext.getContext().getFuture();
 fooFuture.get();
 ```